 Early identification is vital.
 The class teacher informs the SENCO and the parents at the earliest opportunity to alert them to concerns and enlist their active help and participation.
-The class teacher and the SENCO assess and monitor the children's progress in line with existing school practices.
-This is an on-going process.
-IEP's, which employ a small-step approach, feature significantly in the provision that we make in the school.
-By breaking down the existing levels of attainment into finely graded steps and targets, we ensure that children experience success.
+The class teacher and SENCO assess and monitor the children's progress in line with existing school practices.
+This is an ongoing process.
+IEP's, which employ a small step approach, feature significantly in the provision which we make in school.
+By breaking down the existing attainment into finely graded steps and targets, we ensure that children experience success.

-How we prepare children as they move between phases of education, i.e. our preparations for their transfer to secondary education or their move to another primary setting
+How we prepare children as they move between phases of education i.e. our preparations for their transfer to secondary education or their move to another primary setting

-Children have the opportunity to spend the day or a morning at their chosen school towards the end of the Summer term.
-In some cases it is felt that certain children may benefit from visiting the school more than once either as a small group or individually.
-Some SEN children work through a 'transition notebook' which helps them prepare for secondary education.
+Children have the opportunity to spend the day or a morning at their chosen school towards the end of the summer term.
+In some cases it is felt that certain children may benefit from visiting the school more than once, either as a small group or individually.
+Some SEN children work through a transition notebook, which helps them prepare for secondary education.